Bernice Orwig

-Bernice Jane Orwig (born November 24, 1976) is an American water polo goalkeeper who won a silver medal at the 2000 Summer Olympics.
+Bernice Jane Orwig (born November 24, 1976) is an American water polo goalkeeper who competed for USC and won a silver medal at the 2000 Summer Olympics.
+She has since served as a Water Polo coach for University of California, Berkeley, the University of Michigan, and her alma mater, USC.

 Early career

 Bernice graduated from Savanna High School in Anaheim, California, in June 1994.
 There she began her career in water polo playing as goalie for the Savanna Rebel Water Polo team.

-College career
+Cypress College

-Orwig played for USC.
-As a senior in 1999, she won the NCAA.
+Following high school, Orwig enrolled at Cypress College in Cypress, California.
+In 1995-1996, she played as a goalkeeper on the men's team because there was no women's team.
+As a result of her play at Cypress College, she was recruited by four year institutions.
+In 2024, Orwig was selected for induction into the California Community College Athletic Association (3C2A) Hall of Fame.

+University of Southern California

+Orwig attended and played Water Polo for USC, under Coach Jojan Vavic, graduating with a degree in Social Science Education in 1999.
+As a senior, she helped lead USC to the 1999 NCAA Collegiate title, in an exciting game over the women from Stanford University that included five overtime sessions.
 That same year, she won the Peter J. Cutino Award as the top female college water polo player in the United States.
 She received first team All-America honors in 1999 and second team All-America honors during her sophomore and junior year.
-She graduated from USC with a B.A. degree in Social Studies Education.